How do I fix illegal operations?

 If running a program or game onto a hard drive make sure that drive is not fragmented or corrupt by running ScanDisk and Defrag on the drive.

-If errors exist on the hard drive, they will cause the program or game to run improperly and can cause Illegal Operations.
+If errors exist on the hard drive, they cause the program or game to run improperly and can cause Illegal Operations.

 Corrupt, bad, or missing files can cause Illegal Operations.
 Try uninstalling and then reinstalling the program causing the Illegal Operation to verify that any corrupt, bad or missing files are replaced or repaired during the reinstallation.

 If you are running a memory manager that is used to obtain more memory or handle the computer memory in replace of Windows, it is recommended you temporarily disable or uninstall this program to verify it is not the memory manager causing the Illegal Operations.